Frequently Asked Questions

 Q: Can I send you supplies for the children affected by child witchcraft?

 We appreciate the generosity of supporters who wish to send items directly to the children, however to do so does incur high shipping costs which as a charity we are always keen to keep to minimum.
-Therefore unless we are able to take items to our partners on a scheduled trip, we would respectfully ask that our supporters cover the cost of postage, if they wish to do this.
-Please e-mail us directly at info@safechildafrica if you would like to arrange this.
+Therefore unless we are able to take items to our partners on a scheduled trip, we would respectfully ask that our supporters cover the cost of postage.
+If this is something you would like to arrange, please e-mail us directly at info@safechildafrica where we will be able to help you with this.

 Q: Can I volunteer with you in the UK?

-Safe Child Africa does not have a UK office base – our team are all based remotely, however there are some types of volunteering, that may be possible.
+Safe Child Africa does not have a UK office base – our team is largely voluntary and remotely based, however there are some types of volunteering, in particular micro-volunteering, which may be possible.
 Please get in touch with us at info@safechildafrica,org if you are interested in Volunteering.

 Q: How can I find out more about child witchcraft accusations?

-To find out more about child witchcraft accusations in the Niger Delta region of Nigeria you can read through the information on our website and also follow the links – especially to the Disptaches documentary and also to the recent report ‘Branded and Beaten’ produced by Marc Ellison for the BBC.
+To find out more about child witchcraft accusations in the Niger Delta region of Nigeria you can read through the information on our website and also follow the links – especially to the Disptaches documentary CLICK HERE and also to the recent report ‘Branded and Beaten’ produced by Marc Ellison for the BBC.
+CLICK HERE

 You can also find out more about child witchcraft accusations generally by visiting Stop Child Witch Accusations, a NGO which works globally and across many cultures to help bring awareness to and eradicate this growing problem.